 From the above exercise, we framed the problem as follows: CJ customers have trouble finding items that suit their needs because both the inventory and warehouse are gigantic.
 Our service would provide them with a chatbot that use computer vision to closely match in-store items to the inspiration images they provide.
 The customers could then choose the item they like and use AR optimized route that appears through their phone to locate the item.

-We presented the above wireframes in class and received the following feedback:
+We presented wireframes in class and received the following feedback:

 Some customers may actually like perusing the aisles in the warehouse and may not want an optimized navigational route.